Mayurwaghela1997/Sentiment-Analysis-of-Tweets/README.md

 ## Results

-The results of the sentiment alanysis is under `results` folder.
+The results of the sentiment alanysis is under `Results` folder.